 The plants are known for their early blooming white drooping bell shaped flowers that often push up through the snow.

 Each flower features six petaloids in two whorls with the inner petals having green splotches of varying size.

-Snowdrop is a woodland flower suitable for planting in USDA Hardiness Zones 3-7 that is native to Europe and Asia.
+Snowdrop are a woodland flower suitable for planting in USDA Hardiness Zones 3-7.

-It thrives beneath trees and shrubs in full winter sun and the filtered rays of early spring.
-The ideal soil for this plant is organically rich, moist, and well-draining.
+They thrive underneath trees and shrubs in full winter sun and the filtered rays of early spring.
+The ideal soil for these plants is organically rich, moist, and well-draining.